Article_Banner_Lobbying.webp

 How lobbying is influencing modern food and agricultural policy

 Lobbying continues to shape modern food and agricultural policy in cogent ways.
-Lobbying may even occur at state level, as shown by Brazil and Argentina’s actions before last year’s COP26 in Glasgow.
+Lobbying may even occur at the state level, as shown by Brazil and Argentina’s actions before last year’s COP26 in Glasgow.
 Leaked documents revealed that the countries, two of the biggest producers of beef and animal feed crops in the world, lobbied for the UN to downplay the relationship between meat consumption and global emissions.
 According to the BBC, both countries requested the authors of a UN report to alter parts of the report linking plant-based diets to reduce global emissions.9

-Most recently, EU’s agri-food lobbies have been lobbying against the EU’s Farm to Fork strategy.
+Most recently, the EU’s agri-food lobbies have been lobbying against the EU’s Farm to Fork strategy.
 With an overall goal to make food in Europe healthier and more sustainable, objectives of the Farm to Fork strategy include halving the use of pesticides and antibiotics in livestock farming and reducing the use of fertilisers by 20%.
 Agri-food lobbies such as Copa Cogeca and CropLife Europe have actively lobbied to weaken the strategy; some have also leveraged the threat of food insecurity caused by the Ukrainian war to further roll back the strategy.14

 Lobbying for the right reasons